-Exploring the Nusa islands is a satisfying mix of nature, relaxation and adventure travel.
-We always prefer and recommend DIY travel, but you can also visit these islands on a group tour or day trip.
-However, to get the full experience it’s best to spend some more time exploring them.
+Exploring the Nusa islands is a satisfying mix of nature, relaxation, and adventure travel.
+If you’re short on time you can visit these islands on a group tour or day trip.
+To get the full experience though it’s best to spend more time exploring them.

 - Boats depart Bali for the Nusa islands from Sanur or Padang Bai.

-You can still visit during the rainy season and expect some sunny days, but the boats stop running if the weather is bad, and the marine winds tend to blow in more garbage during this time.
+You can still visit during the rainy season and expect some sunny days, but the boats stop running if the weather is bad, and the marine winds tend to blow more garbage onto the beach during this time.

 Nusa Lembongan is a chill little island that you can drive all the way around in about 30-40 minutes.
-We found things to be slightly more expensive here than in Bali, but it’s a great place to hang for a few days.
+We found things to be slightly more expensive here than in Bali, but it’s a great place to hang out for a few days.

-One of the highlights of any trip to Nusa Lembongan is to watch the giant waves crash into the island’s rocky coastline.
+One of the highlights of any trip to Nusa Lembongan is watching the giant waves crash into the island’s rocky coastline.
 There are several places to watch this impressive sight unfold!
 We have them listed for you below, along with some of the best beaches the island has to offer…

 The most popular place to watch the waves, this is where you can truly feel the raw power of the ocean!
 Listen to the thunderous waves boom against the rocks and enjoy the cool mist on your skin.